 Next steps after submitting your Qualification Phase application

 You will be notified of your fit and eligibility status soon after the Qualification Phase submission deadline.
 If your project is a fit for the E-Team Program, you will receive a written acceptance letter that will serve as an invitation to complete a Stage 1 proposal.
-This letter will also contain instructions for scheduling your one-on-one meeting with a VentureWell staff member, as well as details about the required webinar.
+This letter will also contain feedback on your Qualification Phase Application for you to use in developing your Stage 1 application, as well as details about joining the application support webinar.